 - Medical Explanation Volleyball

-Members of the competitive caregiving elite should be well-versed in the serve-and-return flow of explaining a new medical diagnosis, prescription medication or procedure to their loved one.
+Members of the competitive caregiving elite should be well versed in the serve-and-return flow of explaining a new medical diagnosis, prescription medication or procedure to their loved one.
 The creator of this game, notlikemom, has devised a detailed method for scoring.
-Bonus points are awarded to caregivers whose loved ones actually undergo a procedure (and still speak to them afterwards) or take a medication as directed, while points are deducted each time a the procedure or medication information needs to be repeated.
+Bonus points are awarded to caregivers whose loved ones actually undergo a procedure (and still speak to them afterwards) or take a medication as directed, while points are deducted each time the procedure or dosing information needs to be repeated.